PersuasionBack to Course Guide

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

-- Explaining major persuasive psychological theories.
+- Explaining and applying major persuasive theories.

 - Describing how persuasion is used in the political process.